Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Introduction

-Extensive literature exists for matrix-variate regression models, but their focus is on matrix-structured covariates instead of responses.
-Examples of such models include regularized exponential family regression \citep{zhou2014regularized}, matrix-variate logistic regression for EEG data\citep{Hung2012}, and its extensions to include measurement error \citep{Fang2020}.
-Unlike these methods, models for skewed matrix-variate responses, with subject-specific measurements arranged as rows, offer unique advantages for longitudinal data analysis by preserving the natural data structure.
+Extensive research on matrix-variate regression has primarily addressed settings with matrix-valued covariates, whereas models for matrix-valued responses remain relatively underexplored.
+Examples of such models include regularized exponential family regression \citep{zhou2014regularized}, matrix-variate logistic regression for EEG data \citep{Hung2012}, and its extensions to include measurement error \citep{Fang2020}.
+Unlike these methods, models for skewed (non-Gaussian) matrix-variate responses, with subject-specific measurements arranged as rows, offer unique advantages for longitudinal data analysis by preserving the natural data structure.
 The row and column covariance matrices capture the within-subject temporal and between-variable dependencies, respectively.
-This framework maintains the structural correspondence with matrix covariates, avoids vectorization artifacts, and proves particularly powerful for irregular longitudinal designs because flexible row dimensions accommodate varying observation times without compromising interpretable column-wise relationships.
+This framework maintains the structural correspondence with matrix covariates, avoids vectorization artifacts, and proves particularly powerful for irregular longitudinal designs, since, flexible row dimensions accommodate varying observation times without compromising interpretable column-wise relationships.

-Motivated by these properties, \citet{Gallaugher2024} develop hidden Markov models for time series analysis using the MVST distribution.
+Motivated by these properties, \citetalias{Gallaugher2024} develop hidden Markov models for time series analysis using the MVST distribution.
 Unlike REGMVST, this approach focuses on time-series data and uses MVST distribution for the emission distribution of hidden states.
 Similar to REGMVST, \citet{viroli2012matrix} treats both responses and covariates as matrix-valued but relies on the restrictive matrix-variate normal (MVN) distribution.
 However, this approach is less robust than REGMVST, which simultaneously models skewness and heavy tails through its normal variance-mean mixture construction.
 In contrast to these works, REGMVST extends the MVN framework by introducing a MVST distribution to handle non-Gaussian features, incorporates a DEC structure for longitudinal dependencies, and proposes an asynchronous distributed ECME algorithm (ADECME) to enable scalable inference for large datasets.